 - How can PSD interventions contribute to inclusive development and poverty reduction?

 - What is the role of industrial policy in PSD interventions?
 To what extent is the re-emerging debate on industrial policy reflected in new generations of PSD interventions?

-- Which industrial policy measures are required, that support structural change as well as employment creation, decent jobs and environment sustainability?
+- Which industrial policy measures are required, that support structural change as well as employment creation, decent jobs and environmental sustainability?